-Did you know that in 1919, families that got their hands on $19 by saving money were able to buy a single share of this well-known, hugely successful blue-chip stock?
-Today, that single share, with dividends reinvested, is worth more than $5,000,000.
+In 1919, families that got their hands on $19 by saving money were able to buy a single share of a well-known, hugely successful blue-chip stock.
+Today, that single share, with dividends reinvested, is worth more than $5 million.

 This was all possible due to the savings habit.
 It's important that you do not despise the day of small beginnings.
-No matter how small your savings account is now, with wise stewardship and disciplined cost-cutting, you can someday be incredibly wealthy.
+No matter how small your savings account is now, with wise stewardship and disciplined cost-cutting, you can one day be wealthy.